 Example: $8 trillion total store of value / 21 million BTC = $380,000 per bitcoin

 Multicoin Capital’s co-founder Kyle Samani computes token velocity as a function of transaction volume and average network value, generally measured annually.
 A high token velocity would suggest that while there is a high trading volume for a token, the value of the underlying network may not increase anywhere near the same rate.

 Token velocity is calculated by dividing the total transaction volume of a digital coin or token by its average network value over the course of a year.

-Token Velocity = Total Transaction Volume / Average Network Value
+Formula: Token Velocity = Total Transaction Volume / Average Network Value.

 Tokens that have a high velocity tend to have little utility in their networks.
 Hence, when comparing the token velocity of different digital assets – especially utility tokens – investors can recognize whether a platform’s adoption will actually lead to an increase in network value and, thus, the price of the network’s token in the long run.